• Email

 It tends to have slightly more fats from the omega-3 fatty acids, which are healthy but do make the fish higher in calories.

-Hamachi is delicious when seared with a torch or put in a hamachi carpaccio with ponzu sauce.
+Hamachi is delicious when seared with a torch or made as a hamachi crudo for a delicious appetizer.

 Scallop